TarekElgendy/Nebras_/README.md

 ## License

-All Rigths reservid for Developer  [Contact Us ](https://opensource.org/licenses/MIT).
+all rights reserved for developer  .
+[Contact Us ](https://wa.me/0201142117402?text="Comming from Githup).